Natural Play is the Way!

 Trees – If you are building a new playground in an area that has mature trees, think about adding a tree surround for kids to sit and interact.
 If you don’t have any, think of planting one or two if space permits.
 Not only do they provide shade (also very important, especially in places where heat is an issue), but they also let kids see how trees interact with the wind, rain, and the seasons.
 Once the leaves fall to the ground in the autumn, they provide more fun and educational opportunities.
 And bud break in the spring is always a special time of the year.

-Hillslides – Hillslides are a popular component that provide kids with a lot of fun options, from going down the slide to simply rolling down the hill.
-PDPlay hillslides are designed using dirt, wire mesh, concrete, and either natural grass or artificial turf (in certain climates where maintaining actively used grass is a problem), making for a sustainable natural like feature that can withstand the elements (and kids).
+Hillslides – Hillslides are a popular component that provides kids with a lot of fun options, from going down the slide to simply rolling down the hill.
+PDPlay hillslides are designed using dirt, wire mesh, concrete, and either natural grass or artificial turf (in certain climates where maintaining actively used grass is a problem), making for a sustainable natural-like feature that can withstand the elements (and kids).
 They generally come in three sizes but can be modified to fit any area, budget, or design direction.

 Boulders – Kids love to climb, so what better feature to climb on than a boulder?
 Boulders offer a variety of challenges for kids of multiple ages and contribute to the authenticity of the natural environment.